-Shout out to all international visitors who are visiting Korea in early May!
-The Lotus Lantern Festival is a large scale must-see event that only takes place in the month of May.
-Read on to find out more on the diverse hands-on activities and things to see at the festival!
+International visitors coming to Korea in May should definitely not miss this wonderful opportunity!
+The Lotus Lantern Festival is a huge event that only takes place once a year.
+Read on to find out more about the diverse hands-on activities and things to see at the festival!

-*This column was last updated on April 2016, and therefore information may differ from what is presented here.
+*This column was last updated in April 2018, and therefore information may differ from what is presented here.
 We advise you to check details from the official website before visiting.